Top 15 Hacks For LAZY Decluttering

 - Once the time is up, you can simply scoop up the things that weren’t used *chef’s kiss*.

-And if you are someone that comes up with excuses and reasons why you need to keep random stuff you don’t use I talk about how to move past that hangup in this other article!
+And if you come up with excuses and reasons why you need to keep random stuff you don’t use, I talk about how to move past that hangup in this other article!

 #3.
 Donation Bag/Box